francois-gm/go-kabk-y1/2026-2027-Y1B/README.md

-# Coding Y1A @ KABK, 2025–2026
+# Coding Y1B @ KABK, 2026–2027

 *(inter)dependencies*

 ## The course

 During this semester, we will unbox basics about coding, with a focus on the ‘web’ triad of HTML/CSS/Javascript.
-While doing so, we will keep a certain approach in mind, which is to foster ways of ‘thinking through coding’ optics.
+While doing so, we will develop an approach of *thinking through coding*.
 This means understanding how languages and their syntax systems work and the aspect and logic behind writing code.
-Via presentation and exercises, we will apply this logic conceptually without aiming too much at the technicalities of a production-proof code.
-Besides that, we will also look, and learn to look and talk about web experiences (in visual as well as navigational terms, taking all dimensions into account).
+Via presentation and exercises, we will apply this logic conceptually without aiming too much at the technicalities of "production-oriented" code.
+In parallel, we will learn to look and talk about how we experience the web, in visual as well as navigational terms.

 ## Main assignments

-In addition to in-class exercises, you will have 3-4 short assignments, each to be completed in a 2-3 weeks period.
-These assignments, building one on top of each other, will result in a common compendium of *poetic*, interconnected web pages.
-Ultimately, we can see this class as a space where each student, caters to their own *web space* patch.
+In addition to in-class exercises, you will have two main assignments, each to be completed in a 4-5 weeks period.

 ## Small presentation assignment